yuweichang1990/amaze/.clinerules/README.md

-# FrontierExplorer - Code Analysis Rules for Cline
+# Versa - Code Analysis Rules for Cline

-This directory contains Cline-specific rules and workflows for FrontierExplorer, a dynamic code architecture exploration system.
+This directory contains Cline-specific rules and workflows for Versa, a dynamic code architecture exploration system.

 ## Overview

-FrontierExplorer replaces fixed round-based analysis (R0→R1→R2) with intelligent frontier-based exploration using three AI agents:
+Versa use intelligent frontier-based exploration using three AI agents:

 - **Explorer**: Discovers system skeleton and boundaries
 - **Reflector**: Assesses confidence and identifies gaps